area44/node-image-meta-fetcher/README.md

 # getImageDimensions.js

-Get the list of image file paths in the `images` folder with dimensions using Node.js:
+Get the list of image file paths with dimensions using Node.js.

 ## Develop locally